 You want to experience another kind of shopping which you can bargain the price or buy fresh raw food?
 You want to see how Hanoians buy foods for their family in a local market rather than frozen goods in the supermarket?
-You are curious about where Vietnamese women often go in the beginning of the day?
-Hom Market Hanoi is one of the best place to explore all your wonder.
+You are curious about where Vietnamese women often go at the beginning of the day?
+Hom Market Hanoi is one of the best places to explore all your wonder.

 This market is crazy (Similar to Dong Xuan Market) fabric everywhere.
 There's not a lot of patchwork cotton or nonstretch fabrics, but there's some fantastic jerseys, stretch wools, chiffons, satins, embroidered and sequined material, tulle, fleece - endless!

 You will get a lot of weird looks depending on how lost or confused you look, and lots of people calling you over.
 Definitely know what you're after and be firm, avoid saying maybe and maybe have the words for the style pattern or fabric on paper to show.
 You might also get a few people following you but it was only because they wanted a photo of a westerner.

 This is the best way to blend with the locals

 I found one stall I visited twice, the ladies had good English and weren't too pushy but found similar things to show me from the stuff I bought.
 I ended up buying a lot from them, they weren't budging on haggling but I don't haggle very well since it's already so reasonable.
 I attached the business card of the stall I liked and the silk and satins I picked up (it got damaged by my phone case).
 I tend to go for crazy stuff that I'm less likely to find elsewhere.